JessLovell/java-fundamentals/README.md

 # java-fundamentals
 Basics: Java methods and while loops
-Basic Library: Creating tests to ensure methods are working
+Basic Library: Creating tests to ensure methods are working.
+Fix the last method